may 2023

 After more than 10 years in the Chamber of Commerce, leading the Conciliation and Arbitration Center and managing the International Chamber of Commerce Bolivian chapter, Claudia Paccieri MIDP ’09 is working on her own consultancy firm specialized in Corporate Governance for business families.
 She has recently been appointed as local representative of PUM Netherlands Senior Experts.

 Cara Peterson PPS '14 published her first book The Effortless Perfection Myth (out September 20th) about the gender issues today's women run into in college with focuses on mental health, body image, and hookup culture dynamics.
-The book has been endorsed by Lisa Borders (former president of Times Up! and the WNBA), Julie Scelfo (NYT staff writer), Dr Jean O'Barr (founding director of Duke's women's studies program), Soraya Chemaly (author of Rage Becomes Her, a Washington Post and NPR "Best Book" selection), and Larissa May (founder of #HalfTheStory), among others.
+The book has been endorsed by Lisa Borders (former president of Times Up! and the WNBA), Julie Scelfo (NYT staff writer), Dr Jean O'Barr (founding director of Duke's women's studies program), Soraya Chemaly (author of Rage Becomes Her, Washington Post and NPR "Best Book" selection), and Larissa May (founder of #HalfTheStory), among others.
 Sign up for her newsletter at www.caralenapeterson.com or follow her on Instagram at @effortlessperfectionmyth.

 Mike Schoenfeld PPS ’84 stepped down in August after 14 years as Duke's Vice President for Public Affairs and Government Relations and Chief Communications Officer to join the global strategic advisory firm Brunswick Group as a partner in their Washington, DC office.
 He will continue to be a member of the Sanford faculty as a Visiting Professor of the Practice of Public Policy.